revdotcom/revspeech-api-docs/source/models/job.rst

 Job
 *************

-RevSpeech API Job Object Model
+Rev.ai API Job Object Model

 Note: properties are not displayed in the returned object if they are ``null``